Saturday, April 27, 2019

 believe that it’s not been

-a great couple of ours for
+a great couple of hours for

 our dear Mr. Biggs.
 Nor,